Animal technicians look after the animals used in medical or veterinary research. They may also help scientists with experimental work.

 Training is normally on the job and traditionally involves working towards Institute of Animal Technology (IAT) qualifications.

-The IAT has five qualifications starting with the entry level IAT Level 2 Diploma in Laboratory Animal Husbandry.
+The entry level qualification is the IAT Level 2 Diploma in Laboratory Animal Husbandry.

 You could then go onto the various levels of IAT courses in Laboratory Animal Science and Technology – Levels 2-6 Diplomas.